lhausammann/While-Language/README.md

 SET aString = "aString";
 SET anotherString = <;
 and compare them as variabiles: aString = anotherString.
+PRINT does only print either a string OR an expression.
+But you can interpolate variables from the current context:
+PRINT "Your name is: #{yourName}" - this will ouptut: Your name is: Hans

 ** Example **
 ```while